dflex-js/dflex/packages/store/README.md

 of letting the browser reads nodes first then store it to do whatever you want to do.

-Giving this fact, Dflex store is built on what you already have and easy to
+Giving this fact, the Dflex store is built on what you already have and easy to
 access: `id`.

-## Start by register each node in the store
+## Start by register elements in the store

 ```ts
 store.register(elmInstance: Object<elmInstance>)